The Knights Templar and the Art of War

 Influence on Western European Armies

 Today, the concept of a 'formation' is central to military drill.
-The ability to transition from a line to a square (or to a diamond) is still taught in some cavalry units for ceremonial purposes.
+The ability to transition from a line to a square is still taught in some cavalry units for ceremonial purposes.
 More practically, the Templar emphasis on unit cohesion and the psychological impact of a solid front is echoed in modern infantry tactics.
-The Soviet 'human wave' and the Western 'fire and movement' both derive from the same fundamental principle: that men fighting in a well-organized formation are far more effective than a disorganized mob.
+The core lesson of the Templar evolution from square to line is the power of discipline and unit cohesion.
+A well-trained formation outperforms a horde of individuals.
+This lesson is timeless.
+Modern military drills, from the parade ground to the tactical assembly area, trace their lineage back to the need for formations that can quickly adapt to changing threats—a challenge the Templars faced and mastered in the fields of the Holy Land.

 The shift from square to line in Templar warfare was not a simple evolution but a tactical adaptation that reflected the order's learning from both victory and defeat.
 The square served as a crucial defensive tool in the early Crusades, saving lives and holding ground against superior numbers.
 The line gave the Templars the offensive power to break enemy armies and coordinate with other arms.
 Their ability to switch between the two formations made them one of the most feared military organizations of the medieval period.